marcelocmachado/IMDb/README.md

 # IMDb Web Scraping & EDA
 #### _*Marcelo de Campos Machado*_

 ### _DISCLAIMER: the code in this document is NOT intended for commercial purposes or for distribution.
 This is ONLY a Web Scraping practice.
-The data is property of iMDB._
+The data is property of IMDb._

 ## WEB SCRAPING